kirbydesign/designsystem/.github/CONTRIBUTING.md

 * Avoid the use of shared variables between tests, all state should be isolated to the test
 * Use `beforeEach` instead of `beforeAll`; it will cause potential changes made by previous tests to be overwritten, and you start with the same state each time

-Not following the above points, makes it more likely that there is something wrong with the actual test and not the code being tested when they fail.
+Following the above points makes it more likely that tests fail due to actual code changes and not how the tests are written.
 Changing a shared function can cause several tests to fail/change unexpectedly.
 If it happens too often that the test is the problem, not the code; it can cause mistrust in these.

 Therefore be WET - it will lower the chance of the tests being the problem and give a better overview of what is going on when reading the test.